IPacketClassifier

 PriorityShaper compound module

-This module combines a classifier, a scheduler and several traffic shapers into a single packet shaper.
-Packets are classified into one of the traffic shapers and the scheduler prioritizes among them.
+Combines a classifier, a scheduler, and several traffic shapers into a single packet shaper.
+Packets are classified into one of the traffic shapers, and the scheduler prioritizes among them.

 RequestConsumer compound module

-This module processes incoming packets one by one in the order they arrive.
-First it classifies a packet according to the configured classifier function, then it generates tokens for the selected category in the configured response producer.
+Processes incoming packets one by one in the order they arrive.
+First, it classifies a packet according to the configured classifier function, then it generates tokens for the selected category in the configured response producer.

 SimpleIeee8021qFilter compound module